KarchinLab/CHASMplus/README.md

 $ pip install -r requirements.txt
 ```

+## Platform

+CHASMplus is only intended to run on *linux* operating systems and on a compute server.

 ## Issues

-* snvGetGenomic does not work in python 3, which is what most of my code is intended to run on
+* snvGetGenomic does not work in python 3 so you will also need to have python2.7 installed (check `which python2.7`).
+This will be alleviated in a later release.
-* 20/20+ only works in hg19, but CHASMplus is in hg38